 Baptism is the means by which we become members of the community of believers, defined in the New Testament as the Body of Christ.
 Just as Jesus was baptized with water by John the Baptist, we include people in the community of faith by baptizing them with water.

 But the Baptism of John was simply a Baptism as a sign or symbol of repentance for sins.
 The Trinitarian Baptism that we receive in the Church is a Baptism of Water and Spirit described by Jesus in Holy Scripture.
 Not only are sins washed away through this Sacrament, we are also adopted as sons and daughters of God, adopted brothers and sisters of Jesus the Christ.

 Following a series of questions, responses and prayers, the priest pours water on the candidate.
 The sign of the cross is made on their forehead with blessed oil.
 In the Christian Church, a person is baptized only once.

 At Saint John's Church the Sacrament of Holy Baptism is offered within the context of Sunday Masses 3 or 4 times each year and always as a part of the Great Vigil of Easter.
 Click here to download an application.
 Complete it and return it to the Parish Office.
-The Interim Pastor or Parish Administator will call you for further information.
+The Priest-in-Charge or Parish Administator will call you for further information.

 The sacrament of confirmation completes the sacrament of baptism.
 If baptism is the sacrament of re-birth to a new and supernatural life, confirmation is the sacrament of maturity and coming of age.